 The typical office building uses 22% of its overall water consumption solely for irrigation.
 (Source: U.S. Environmental Protection Agency.

-Contact your water supplier for figures on savings to your monthly water bill if you had synthetic turf instead of natural grass in Scottsdale AZ.
+Contact your water supplier for figures on savings to your monthly water bill if you had synthetic turf instead of natural grass in Scottsdale ARIZONA.